SUEPPhysics/SUEPLimits/README.md

 - expects an output tag/directory defined via `-t`.
 - supports running via slurm and multithread via the `-m slurm/multithread` option.
 - knows not to re-run cards that already exist under the same tag, but can be forced to via the `-f` parameter.
-- can run on a subset of samples via the `--include` option, e.g. `--include generic-mPhi300` will only run samples that contain 'generic' and 'mPhi300' in the name.
+- can run on a subset of samples via the `--includeAny` and `--includAll` options, e.g. `--includeAll generic-mPhi300` will only run samples that contain 'generic' and 'mPhi300' in the name.
 - can run on a subset of samples defined in a .txt file via the `--file` option.

 See the script for more information.